While overall world lighting is globally controlled through the Lighting

 Starter Project

-The remainder of this course uses the Misty Harbor project as a showcase.
+The remainder of this tutorial uses the Misty Harbor project as a showcase.
 To follow along, open it in Studio before proceeding.

 Point Lights